Roman Silantyev

 In 2005 Silantyev was relieved from his IIRC posts after the controversial reception of his book A Modern History of the Islamic Community in Russia, criticized both from the Muslim and Eastern Orthodox sides.

 In 2007 Silantyev published another book A Modern History of Islam in Russia.

 In 2008 Silantyev published Islam in Russia Today.

+In 2018 Silantyev presented "destructology", claimed to be a scientific discipline.
+According to his basic article, "destructology" was "designed to provide serious counteraction to threats to Russia's national security."

+In 2023 Silantyev committed the "destructological expertise", which was the basis for the arrest and pre-trial detention of the theatre director Evgenia Berkovich and playwright Svetlana Petriychuk.
+A group of lead Russian scientists published a letter, which states that the proposed by Silantyev "destructology" has features of pseudoscience and cannot be used in forensic expertise.